Updated On: Nov 25 2014 01:41:04 PM CST

 What is your family life like?
 Significant other, married, kids?

-I was married to my wonderful husband Brad in 2005 and we have a labradoodle named Brees.
+I was married to my wonderful husband Brad in 2005, had my daughter Hadley in 2013 and we have a labradoodle named Brees.

 What is your favorite kind of ice cream?